nicholasferguson/Display.Quaternion.Rotation/README.md

 A complex number interface also has three axes: i, j, k.
 They interface to X,Y,Z axis.
 This interface will allow us to simplify quaternion multiplication to a pure quaternion.

 First we need some rules for complex number multiplication.
 With these rules we will substitute pairs of complex numbers with a single complex numbers.
-This results in our X, Y, Z rotated point.
+This yields our X, Y, Z rotated point.

-Hamilton discovered that<br>
+**Hamilton discovered that**<br>
 ijk = -1 and of course ii, jj, kk = -1.<br>
 It's not commutative.  kj neq jk.
 But kj eq -jk (neq is not equal)<br>

-First step in this interface is to create a table where a single complex number equals pairs of complex numbers
+First step in this interface is to create a translation where pairs of complex number equal a single complex number.

 ijk = -1 # Hamilton's discovery<br>
 iijk = -i # we multiply each side by 'i'<br>